It all started in August 2016 when...

 The Moody Foundation announced in a grant of nearly $5.8 million over the next five years to support STEAM (Science, Technology, Engineering, Arts, Mathematics) education in the Highland Park Independent School District.
 The grant, made through the Highland Park Education Foundation, is not only the largest ever given to Highland Park ISD but is believed to be the largest grant of its kind to a school education fund in Texas.

 The grant created the Moody Innovation Institute, which will be driven by teacher professional development combined with a cross-disciplinary approach and alignment of STEAM curricula throughout the district.
-It will shift the focus of STEAM education from textbooks to experiential learning, allowing students to engage in problem-solving and collaboration.
-In addition, the grant will allow the district to enhance the integration of technology into all STEAM subjects.
+It will allow students to engage in problem-solving and collaboration and allow the district to enhance the integration of technology into all STEAM subjects.

 While content learning is a significant part of competency assessment at the state and national level, STEAM problem-solving techniques and abilities can be applied to all areas of study by creating a coherent and rigorous curriculum in which depth of study is a focus.
 As a result, the focus becomes problem-based learning as a technique for determining solutions to issues in addition to simply learning content.
 The combination of these two strengths in their academic ability can better prepare students for further study and also for future employment.